 Sometime in my twenties, I developed an irrational fear - I became scared of flying.
 I'd been flying since I was a baby and loved it, so I have no idea what caused it.
 I just woke up one day with this terrible sense of foreboding that my next plane was going to crash.
 And when it didn't, I simply assumed I'd miscalculated and that the next one would be 'it'.
 It is now a number of years later, and many many flights.

-The first thing I tried was traditional therapy.
-I thought something must have happened, buried deep in my subconscious, that provoked these travel phobias so I signed up for a series of sessions with a therapist to deal with my fear of heights.
-Unfortunately, we were unable to unearth the source of my anxiety.
+The most common approach to phobias is traditional therapy.
+I tried this with my own fears – I thought something must have happened, buried deep in my subconscious, that provoked these travel phobias so I signed up for a series of sessions with a therapist to deal with my fears.
+Unfortunately, we were unable to unearth the source of my anxieties.

-I finally found a solution, most unexpectedly, that dealt with both flying and heights.
+I finally found a solution to my fear of heights.
 My partner was at the time practising EFT, or Emotional Freedom Technique, which you can learn for free online.
 All you do is tap lightly on your face and say some words (I'm obviously oversimplifying!) and if you do this regularly enough, those travel phobias will disappear.
-I still don't adore flying and heights, but I'm no longer immobilized.
+I still don't adore heights, but I'm no longer immobilized.
+I've also used this technique before going onstage or speaking in public – that oppressive feeling in my chest disappeared.